Appearance

 Signal Log

 The Signal Log records every signal that TTMT has received from your connected Telegram channels.
-Whether a signal was executed successfully, rejected for safety reasons, or failed during parsing -- it is all here.
+Whether a signal was executed successfully, rejected for safety reasons, or failed while TTMT read it -- it is all here.

-This page is your go-to resource for understanding what TTMT did with each message and why.
+This page is your go-to resource for understanding how TTMT read each message and what it did with it.

 Signal Table